sdo992/user.js/README.md

 `This is the profile in use and it cannot be deleted.`

+Another option is to choose `Help` and then `More Troubleshooting Information`.
+About 9 lines down, you will find the `Profile Directory` information.

 Using your favorite method, navigate to that directory and create your user.js file there.

 ### Sources